mys3lf/angularjsbootstrapstart/README.md

 This repository is more or less my startup folder.
 I use it as a accelerator when I want to start a new website.
 It comes with the following "features":

- - mini a top navigation
+ - mini top navigation with links and social media buttons
  - header area
  - content navigation
  - content area